 To help you with your travel planning, you can refer to our full 6-day Chiang Mai itinerary on Sygic Travel.
 It’s a more complete version of the map above which includes attraction suggestions as well.

-You can also download a copy of our entire 2-week Thailand itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download a copy of our entire 2-week Thailand itinerary in editable Word format from our EAT-ineraries page.
 It covers Bangkok, Chiang Mai, and Chiang Rai.
 Thanks for reading and we hope you enjoy these awesome eateries in Chiang Mai!

 For more Chiang Mai travel tips, check out our First-Timer’s Travel Guide to Chiang Mai, Thailand